cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 In this hands on lab, attendees will learn how to deploy Cloud Foundry on a Kubernetes (cf-for-k8s) project to a Kubernetes cluster, push source code apps, deep dive into cf push workflow, inspect various cluster resources created by cf-for-k8s.

-We will also peek into upcoming new features and how they fit into the operator and app developer experience.

 ### Target Audience

 This lab is targeted towards the audience who would like to use Cloud Foundry for packaging and deploying cloud native applications with Kubernetes as the underlying infrastructure.